 Steve and I learned so much about Girona’s history, legends, and beauty on our full-day tour.
 It was a magical day of discoveries.
-Our driver, Joaquin, and guide Vicente picked us up at our hotel, and five lovely ladies in the middle of a fabulous girls’ trip made up the rest of our tour group.
+Our driver, Joaquin, and guide, Vicente, picked us up at our hotel, and the rest of our tour group consisted of five lovely ladies in the middle of a fabulous girls’ trip.

 As is usually the case when we travel to new places, I had almost no knowledge about Girona.
-I learned, however, during my research that there are many reasons to visit the beautiful Catalonian city of Girona, Spain.
-The same goes for the town of Tarragona we toured just the day before.
+However, during my research, I learned that there are many reasons to visit the beautiful Catalonian city of Girona, Spain.
+The same goes for Tarragona, which we toured just the day before.

 In addition to being a beautiful and walkable city, Girona is an ancient city with a fascinating history and fantastic legends.
 We were very excited to have ten total hours to experience this area, but as is usually the case, it was nowhere near enough time to explore it fully.
 A return trip, maybe?